 The selected historical financial and operating data below for the periods and at the dates indicated should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and notes thereto included elsewhere in this Prospectus.
-The Combined Financial Statements of the Company as of and for the nine months ended September 30, 1996 and the unaudited Combined Financial Statements as of and for the nine months ended June 30, 1995 reflect all adjustments necessary in the opinion of the Company's management (consisting only of normal recurring adjustments), for a fair presentation of such financial data.
-The data is presented on a consolidated basis giving effect to the Reorganization.
-The selected consolidated historical financial data for each of the five fiscal years in the period ended December 31, 1995 and nine months ended September 30, 1996 are derived from audited Combined Financial Statements of the Company.
+The unaudited Combined Financial Statements of the Company as of and for the six months ended June 30, 1996, reflect all adjustments necessary in the opinion of the Company's management (consisting only of normal recurring adjustments), for a fair presentation of such financial data.
+The data is presented on a combined basis giving effect to the Reorganization.
+The selected combined historical financial data for each of the five fiscal years in the period ended December 31, 1995 and six months ended June 30, 1995 are derived from audited Combined Financial Statements of the Company.